SkoolNotes/Taproot/2020HIST201/KBhHIST201KennedyEssay.md

 > China had decided to turn its back on the world [after Zheng He's expedition of 1433]… There was ... a plausible strategical reason for this decision.
 The northern frontiers of the empire were again under some pressure from the Mongols … Yet [stopping maritime activity] ... does not appear to have been reconsidered when the disadvantages ... became clear: within a century or so, the Chinese coastline and even cities on the Yangtze were being attacked by Japanese pirates… Therefore, a key element in China's retreat was the sheer conservatism of the Confucian bureaucracy ...
 In [the Ming's] "Restoration" atmosphere, the all-important officialdom was concerned to preserve and recapture the past, not to create a brighter future.

-_In Kennedy's claim of China relying on conservative Confucianism being the driving force behind China's closing of its maritime activities, the author fails to recognize the difficulty of sustaining trade in a falling economy, political infighting blamed on stenthening rebels, and in fact misinterpreates the Confucian philisophies of trade — creating a faulty argument_
+_In Kennedy's claim of China relying on conservative Confucianism being the driving force behind China's closing of its maritime activities, the author fails to recognize the difficulty of sustaining trade in a falling economy, political infighting blamed on strengthening rebels, and in fact misinterpreates the Confucian philosophies of trade — creating a faulty argument_

 * Economic reopening can't save China in the long run in a failing economy, making reopening less effective as claimed
 * Mongols are threat that never was "resolved", and hence here used as a scapegoat for bigger political infighting